chevah/geck/content/documentation.rst

 General introduction about why we want documentation, how the documentation is presented

-talk aboud different documentation formats and different audiance
+talk about different documentation formats and different audiance

+From /generic.html talk about newliens and how we manage diffs .. move that part here.

+For narrative documentation use semantic newlines.
+Make lines short, and break lines at natural places, such as after commas and semicolons, rather than after the Nth column.

 Marketing / Promotional Materials